 Asbestos in the home

-Some areas of your home may contain asbestos, but undisturbed asbestos usually causes no problems.
+Many people have worries about asbestos, but undisturbed asbestos usually poses no problems.

-Asbestos is a naturally occurring mineral that has been used in a range of building materials prior to the year 2000 to make them more rigid and fire resistant.
+Asbestos is a naturally occurring mineral that has been used in a range of building materials to make them more rigid and fire resistant.

-Some areas in your home where you may find asbestos include:
+Some of the areas in your home where you may find asbestos include:

 - garage and shed roofs